Repairing and Improving Occupied Private Housing

 The Council operates a Scheme of Assistance to people living in owner-occupied or privately rented housing by offering information and advice to help them meet the costs of having their homes repaired, improved or adapted.

-Other schemes, operated by Warm Deal offers home insulation and draught proofing grants and Horizon Housing Association runs the local care and repair project primarily aimed at disabled and older owner occupiers on low incomes.
+Other schemes, operated by Warm Deal offers home insulation and draught proofing grants.

 Details on the Council Scheme of Assistance can be found here.